 - Require industries to report any TSCA violations

-However, the TSCA does not apply to many types of industries in which people of color and lower socioeconomic status frequently work, such as food, drug and cosmetics manufacturing, and pesticides.
-According to a study in the American Journal of Public Health (AJPH), many minorities and those living in poverty face a much higher risk for disease caused by environmental factors such as hazardous chemicals or dangerous workplaces than those in other populations.
+According to a study in the American Journal of Public Health (AJPH), many minorities and those living in poverty face a much higher risk for disease caused by environmental factors, such as hazardous chemicals or dangerous workplaces, than those in other populations.

 Despite the rights ensured by the three major environmental laws, the government has failed to provide widespread protection throughout the country, and those in minority groups and who live in poverty often fall between the cracks.

-At Ben Crump Law, PLLC, our attorneys believe that your income level, the color of your skin, or any other factors should never determine the value of your safety, health, and well-being, and we can help you fight for justice and compensation.
-Contact us today at (800) 959-1444 to speak with our legal team about your free case evaluation.
+At Ben Crump Law, PLLC, our attorneys believe that your income level, the color of your skin, or any other factor should never determine the value of your safety, health, and well-being.
+We can help you fight for justice and compensation.